Skip to content

 2. Flows Add-on installation#

-With i-doit 33, the Add-on & Subscription Center feature was added, which can also be used to install Add-ons directly.
-However, the Flows Add-on can also be installed as usual via the Admin-Center.
+With i-doit 33, the Subscription & Add-ons feature was added, through which you can install add-ons directly.
+The Flows Add-on can also be installed as usual via the Admin Center.

 Step 2: Save license token#